Lesson 12 in the Basic Accounting series

-When ABC Company issues Mary her paycheck for the most recent pay period, they would post the following entry to decrease (debit) the Wage payable account balance and decrease (credit) cash.
+When ABC Company issues Mary her paycheck for the most recent pay period, they would post the following entry to decrease (debit) the Wage payable account balance and payroll tax balance and decrease (credit) cash.
 (In computerized accounting systems such as QuickBooks…you will credit the bank account you are paying your employee from.)

-In addition to the wages and withholding in the previous payroll journal entries, ABC Company has incurred additional expenses that must be recorded.
+In addition to the wages and withholding in the previous payroll journal entries, ABC Company has incurred additional payroll liability expenses that must be recorded.

 The total amount of these expenses include their share of Mary’s FICA, ABC Company’s estimated cost for unemployment tax, worker compensation insurance, and ABC Company’s portion of Mary’s health insurance.